TobiasPSP/doneland_sources/Tools/Internet/README.md

 After testing, I found that *NordVPN* solved all my issues, and then some: I always had a few websites and downloads which funnily wouldn't perform as well as the rest.
 With *NordVPN*, now *all* my Internet resources load equally fast, finally letting my *expensive superfast ISP internet access* live up to its full potential.

+> [!IMPORTANT]
+> While you are connected to a *VPN*, your browser is communicating with this new virtual network.
+It can no longer resolve local *mDNS* names, i.e. `homeassistant.local:8123`.
+To access local devices, either *disconnect* from your *VPN*, or use the devices' local *IP address* instead of its *mDNS name*.

 ## Walkthrough: NordVPN
 If you are wondering how a *VPN* works, and how you set it up, here is a quick walk-through on my first steps with [NordVPN](https://refer-nordvpn.com/DdmJIprBMeZ).